-1) If there is a name on the object, the right thing to do would be to try to find the owner.
-Perhaps you could try to look up his name in the phone book, or report it to a local "lost and found".
-You can put up a notice where you found the object.
+Question: How far should you go to return something you find?
+If there is a name on the object, the right thing to do would be to try to find the owner.
+Perhaps you could try to look up the name online.
+You can put up a notice with your phone number where you found the object.
+If there is no name on the item, leave the item where you found it.
+The owner may retract his steps trying to find the item.
+Taking the item for yourself is the same as stealing.